How Secure are Online Membership Systems?

 Password and Authentication Requirements enforce how passwords are stored and used throughout the system.
 A great system will use one-way password encryption to ensure if there is a breach and passwords are stolen they cannot be unencrypted.

-A second awesome technology is the use of Two Factor Authentication a.k.a.
+A second awesome technology is the use of Two-Factor Authentication a.k.a.
 2FA.
-This adds an additional layer to user security as two means of authenticating are required, for example, when a user logs in they are then sent a one-time code to their mobile device, which they then input to pass the login.
+This adds another layer to user security as two means of authenticating are required.
+For example, when a user logs in they are then sent a one-time code to their mobile device, which they then input to pass the login.

 Other password controls that help are complexity requirements, like, the password must use upper and lower case letters along with numbers and special characters.
 This ensures basic passwords can’t be used, which are all too common.
 Another great requirement in this regard is also enforcing a minimum password length.
 The longer the password, the better.